Communication situations are any kind of situation in which communication takes place.

 How to resolve a conflict due to differences in work styles

-Relying on different work styles to get things done doesn’t have to be a stumbling block in your communication.
+Relying on different work styles to get things done doesn’t have to hinder good communication.
 Here’s how to resolve a conflict arising from differences in work styles:

 Conflicts due to differences in background